 The positive peace framework is an evidence-based model.
 Peacebuilders use the framework to develop sustainable societal change.
 IEP provides its data and research, which is often adapted by ambassadors when applied to various regional and professional interests.

-Are you interested in becoming an ambassador for peace in 2021?
+Are you interested in becoming an ambassador for peace?
 Sign up to express your interest in the program.